 ZKPs have a well-established record in academic circles.
 They were first introduced in 1989 by Professors Shafi Goldwasser, Silvio Micali, and Charles Rackoff, and they’ve been extensively researched, vetted and improved by computer scientists and cryptographers in the years since.

 In terms of practical implementations, Zcash was the first to deploy ZKPs at scale.
 The technology was subsequently endorsed by leading consultancies and financial institutions like EY and ING, and by research groups within the EU and UN.
 ZKProof.org, an open initiative led by academics and industry leaders, is actively working to achieve a global standard for ZKP cryptography that will further cement its use as a trusted framework for real-world applications.

-As announced at the Ethereal Summit earlier this month, QEDIT’s private asset transfer solution, powered by ZKP cryptography, is now available in Kaleido’s marketplace – making Kaleido the first blockchain service provider to offer zero-knowledge proof cryptography as a privacy solution for enterprise consortia.
+As announced at the Ethereal Summit earlier this month, the Kaleido marketplace now has QEDIT’s private asset transfer solution, powered by ZKP cryptography – making Kaleido the first blockchain service provider to offer zero-knowledge proof cryptography as a privacy solution for enterprise consortia.

 This landmark partnership is designed to facilitate the implementation of advanced ZKP cryptography without requiring under-the-hood knowledge of the complex mathematics behind it.
 There’s no need to invest significant development time and resources in deploying ZKP cryptography – our integrated solutions ensure that all the relevant parts (proof generators, verifiers and integration with token contracts) will work seamlessly to preserve companies’ sovereignty over raw transactional details in Kaleido’s cloud environment.